Friday, November 1, 2013

 armed with chattering cameras,

-stuffed panda-bear keepsakes and a detached curiosity
+and a detached curiosity afforded those

-afforded those atop the food chain.
+atop the food chain.

-An anxious man with a camcorder berated
+An anxious man with a camcorder

-the docile, elder sea lions: "Do something, you bums!
+berated the docile, elder sea lions:

-Do something!"
-His orders went ignored.
+His orders were ignored.

-An ill-mannered boy launched a spit ball
+A mischievous boy launched a spit ball

-atop a sleeping bull lion.
+at a sleeping bull lion.

 His mother pulled him aside and paddled him

-drawing shrieks from the child and hot remarks
+drawing shrieks from the child

-from nearby adults critical of her disciplinary technique.
+critical of her technique.

 Harsh words were exchanged,